Excitement is in the air! It is time for countdown to Christmas with these fun advent calendar ideas for kids.

 Or simply store the extra ornaments for later.

-Get the fun Felt Advent Calendar from Amazon.
+Get the cute Felt Advent Calendar and let the fun begin!

 8. Jewelry Advent Calendar for Teens